I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 19

-Skyrgámur is old-fashioned and doesn’t like things to change.
-He complains about things nowadays not being as good as they were in the past – especially the skyr.
-He loves to slide down mountains on his way into town!
+Skyrgámur is old-fashioned and doesn’t like change.
+He complains that things these days aren’t as good as they used to be, especially the skyr.
+Not only that, he also loves to slide down mountains on his way into town!

 Favorite treat: skyr, cheese, milk

-Personality: confused – you never know what you will get in your shoe!
+Personality: confused – you never know what you’ll get in your shoe!

 Bjúgnakrækir